-7 Despite their potential and some success in operational use, there are few 8 published studies on the effectiveness of NVGs in wildfire suppression activities.
-The 9 flight trials described in this report were designed to explore the potential for NVG aided 10 detection in (1) an operational context with experimental control and 'ground truth' 11 knowledge of the fire source and; (2) aerial detection patrols in support of normal fire 12 detection and suppression activities.
-Specifically, to assess the feasibility of detecting 13 wildland fires at night, we explored whether a) small fires could be detected at night and 14 b) whether wildland fires could be discriminated from other light sources.
+Despite this potential and some success in operational use, there are few published studies on the effectiveness of NVGs in wildfire suppression activities.
+The flight trials described in this report were designed to explore the potential for NVG-aided detection in (1) an operational context with experimental control and 'ground truth' knowledge of the fire source, and (2) aerial detection patrols in support of normal fire detection and suppression activities.
+Specifically, to assess the feasibility of detecting wildland fires at night, we explored whether (a) small fires could be detected at night and (b) wildland fires could be discriminated from other light sources.